CNES/satboost/README.md

 The add-on has been tested on Ubuntu 16.04 and 18.04.

-Install lastest version of Firefox and daemon dependencies (Python 3.5 or 3.6, pip3 and apscheduler):
+Install latest version of Firefox and daemon dependencies (Python 3.5 or 3.6, pip3 and apscheduler):

 ```
 # apt install python3.6